claireshu/Flixster/README.md

 * [x] Search bar functionality added
 * [x] Toggle in Action Bar in between now playing and popular movies
+* [x] Refresh display by dragging downwards for new data added

 ## Video Walkthrough